axbh25/smac2026-Technova-naseej/docs/ai-usage/ai-data-boundary.md

 ## Day 7 Connectivity Check

-The Day 7 AI request sends only:
+The Day 7 readiness request sent only:

 `Return exactly NASEEJ_READY.`

-## Day 7 Data Not Sent
+## Day 8 Skill Card Request

-- Teacher nickname
+The Day 8 generation request sends:

+- Reviewed teacher explanation
-- Teacher role
+- Teacher family role
-- Learner nickname
-- Learner role
+- Learner family role
 - Skill category
-- Draft explanation
-- Speech transcript
+- Selected output language

+## Data Not Added to the Request

+- Stored teacher nickname
+- Stored learner nickname
 - Context photo
-- Photo path
+- Context-photo path
 - Location
 - Contacts
 - Email
 - Password

+## Important Limitation

+A name or other personal detail typed manually inside the reviewed explanation is part of that explanation and will be sent unless the user removes it before generation.

 ## Local-Only Data

-The following remains on the phone during Day 7:

 - Profile
+- Stored nicknames
 - Selected language
 - Skill draft
-- Speech-recognized text
+- Speech-recognized text before generation
 - Context photo

-## Future Change Control

-Before a later feature sends reviewed draft text to AI:

-1. The exact prompt must be documented.
-2. The user-facing consent wording must be approved.
-3. Structured-output validation must be implemented.
-4. Offline fallback must remain available.
-5. Context photos must remain excluded from the MVP AI request.
+- Saved SkillCard JSON

+## Review and Save

+AI output is not automatically saved.

+The teacher reviews:

+1. Title
+2. Three steps
+3. Safety note
+4. Teach-back question
+5. Reciprocal skill suggestion

+The card is saved only after the teacher taps `Save 3-Step Card`.

+## Offline Guide

+When cloud generation fails, or when the user chooses it manually, Naseej creates a deterministic local Offline Guide.

+The Offline Guide:

+- Does not call Firebase AI
+- Is labeled as `Offline Guide`
+- Is not described as AI-generated
+- Can be reviewed and saved locally

+## Context Photo

+The context photo is not sent to Firebase AI Logic in the MVP.